DLXPlugins/wp-plugin-info-card/readme.txt

 It uses Wordpress.org plugin API to fetch data.
 All you need to do is provide a valid plugin ID (slug name), and then insert the shortcode in any page to make it work at once!

 This plugin is very light and includes scripts and CSS only if and when required.
+For technical reason (it is a choice), the plugin will only works in your body content, not in your sidebar (widget area).
 It also uses Wordpress transients to store data returned by the API for 10 minutes, so your page loading time will not be increased due to too many requests.

 The dashboard widget is very easy to set up: you simply add as many plugins as you want in the admin page and they become visible in your dashboard.
 Fields are added on-the-fly and are sortable via drag-and-drop.